Home Energy Assistance

 Household Size Maximum Gross Annual Income*

-If you live outside of NSCAP’s service area, please call (800) 632-8175, or you can visit the Massachusetts Department of Housing and Community Development, and find the energy assistance agency nearest you by visiting the Low Income Home Energy Assistance Program (LIHEAP) webpage.
+If you live outside of NSCAP’s service area, please call (800) 632-8175, or you can visit the Executive Office of Housing and Livable Communities (EOHLC), and find the energy assistance agency nearest you by visiting the Low Income Home Energy Assistance Program (LIHEAP) webpage.

 Helpful Links to Document Your Income